christinekaarde/MICCAI-review-thesis/WeeklyMeetings.md

 #### Where do you need help from Veronika?
 * Do we have any idea when the date for the oral exam is available?
 * Timing in regards to you reading some of what I've written?
+* Can I copy from my project agreement into my report (introduction?)

 #### Any other topics